icsaiml/advanced_regression/advanced_regression/readme.md

 The company wants to know:

--Which variables are significant in predicting the price of a house?
+- Which variables are significant in predicting the price of a house?

--How well those variables describe the price of a house?
+- How well those variables describe the price of a house?

 By employing GridSearchCV, the model systematically identifies the optimal lambda values for determining house prices through Ridge and Lasso regression.
 This meticulous approach allows for an automated search across a predefined hyperparameter grid, enabling the model to fine-tune lambda and optimize its predictive performance in the context of regression